 Advanced Perimeter Security: A next generation firewall solution needs to securely terminate VPN connections and provide advanced threat protection – including the analysis of malware and other suspicious content within a sandboxed environment before it reaches its destination and high-performance inspection of clear-text and encrypted traffic to eliminate malware and malicious traffic.

-Ross Campbell, Head of Security, Hardware If you are going through any of these stages at the moment then please get in touch with Hardware by calling +44 1285 771600.
+Team Hardware If you are going through any of these stages at the moment then please get in touch with Hardware by calling +44 1285 771600.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.